erikfrojdh/protolib/README.md

 * pybind11 > 2.7.0
 * C++17? (module load gcc on RH7)
 * Optional HDF5 (for our files)
+* TBB?
+* Optional ROOT? or make it an integral part?

 ### Work in progress